jtirila/carnd_vehicle_detection/WRITEUP_TIRILA_JM.md

 Once the script is done, by default is has produced a video called `transformed.mp4` in the top level directory.

-##### Training images

-You will need a set of both vehicle and non-vehicle images to train the classifier.
-These images are not included in the repository.
-The easiest way is to place the images as follows, relative to the top level of the repository.

 ## The project